 Google Analytics allows you to grant access to other users so you can share your data with them, or give them more permissions to do things like manage users, edit settings, etc. Our support team may ask to be granted access to your Google Analytics account in order to help you troubleshoot any issues.
 Granting access is the most secure way to share your site’s data without having to share your login details.

-In this tutorial, we’ll show you to how to grant user access in Google Analytics.
+In this tutorial, we’ll show you how to grant user access in Google Analytics.

-Step 1: Open Your Settings in Google Analytics
+Step 1: Bring up the Google Analytics Property

-You can select Notify this user by email to send a notification to each user you’re adding.
-Then, click Add.
+You can leave the Notify new users by email checkbox checked to send a notification to each user you’re adding.

 That’s it!
-You’ve successfully allowed a user to access your Google Analytics account.
+You’ve successfully given someone access to your Google Analytics property.